zgulde/typedMessage/README.md

 - The $display element must be
     - positioned relatively
     - a monospace font
-    - not have a fixed width i.e. the width must be the size of the message being displayed
+    - not have a fixed width i.e. it cannot be a block element, the width must be the size of the message being displayed

 All it takes to get up and running is two lines: